Links to the summaries of all the ICB crises can be found here: Version 13 Crisis Summaries

 Dyadic-Level Crisis Data

 A crisis dyad is a pair of states satisfying each of the following three conditions: (1) both are members of the interstate system, (2) at least one of the states satisfies all three of the ICB necessary conditions for crisis involvement, and (3) at least one of the states has directed a hostile action against the other.
 Each case in this dataset represents an annual observation of each of the crisis dyads over the complete duration of their confrontation.
-For more information about the construction of this data Set, as well as a comparison of crisis dyads to militarized interstate dispute dyads, see Hewitt 2003 (“Dyadic Processes and International Crises” in Journal of Conflict Resolution, 47:669-692).
+For more information about the construction of this data set, as well as a comparison of crisis dyads to militarized interstate dispute dyads, see Hewitt (2003).
 Please note that the dyads are non-directional in the sense that the first actor is simply the actor with the smaller numerical ID.

 - Version 2.0 (released July 2003) and codebook (ZIP file): ICB Dyads 2.0

-- Updated and stripped-down version, for merging with Version 12 (CSV): ICB Dyads v12
+- Updated and stripped-down version, for merging with Version 13 (CSV): ICB Dyads v13

 ICB Non-State Actor Data